What Is a Jumbo Mortgage Loan?

 For a period of time after the mortgage crisis took hold, jumbo mortgage rates were quite a bit higher than conforming rates, and it was much more difficult to obtain financing for jumbo loans than it had been.

-This was mainly because the secondary market for jumbo mortgages, or really any mortgages not backed by the government or Fannie/Freddie, had simply dried up.
+This was mainly because the secondary market for jumbo mortgages, or really any mortgages not backed by the government (FHA loans) or Fannie/Freddie, had simply dried up.
 As a result, financing those types of loans came at a premium.